httpJunkie/react-from-scratch/readme.md

 }
 ```

-Next, extract the following code from `Events.js`:
+In `Events.js`: extract the follwoing code and move i tto our `events-data.js`:

 ```js
   const [events, setEvents] = useState([])